StephenRay2/startup/README.md

 - **DB/Login** - Store users and caloric data in a database, registers and log in users, and credentials are securely stored in a database.
 - **WebSocket** - Sends goal and plan updates and milestones to friends of the user.

+HTML Deliverable:

+Created html files and basic outlines for:
+    - index.html
+    - info.html
+    - home.html
+    - friends.html
+    - statistics.html
+    - common_foods.html

+Linked pages together with a nav bar which will be a hamburger style menu in the future.